cubomx/backend-tetra/README.md

     - Run `docker-compose up -d`
 5. Run DJango app:
     - Go to **/** of the project
-    - Run `pip3 install Django==4.2 pandas pymongo openpyxl PyJWT django-cors-headers bcrypt`
+    - Run `pip3 install Django==4.2 pandas pymongo openpyxl PyJWT django-cors-headers bcrypt django-environ`
+6. (OPTIONAL): To run in a server
+    - `pip2 install gunicorn`
+    - `gunicorn --workers <N> --bind unix:/path/to/yourproject.sock yourproject.wsgi:application`

 **NOTE**: Please, run all this at the Ubuntu terminal with the [Windows Terminal](https://apps.microsoft.com/detail/9n0dx20hk701)